 Getting married is a life-changing event with broad legal and financial implications.
-From IRS ramifications to whether your state is a community property jursdiction -- there is a lot at stake.
-Can I get married abroad without any legal issues?
-How time-consuming is it to change my name after marriage?
-These are some the questions FindLaw's marriage section can answer.
-The following resources will help those who are thinking about getting married determine whether or not they're truly ready for marriage.
-Those who already have set the date may benefit from FindLaw's articles about marriage ceremonies, changing your name, prenuptial agreements, the legality of destination weddings and more.
+From IRS ramifications to whether your state is a community property jurisdiction -- there is a lot at stake.
+The following articles and resources will help those who are thinking about getting married determine whether or not they're truly ready for marriage.
+Those who already have set the date may benefit from FindLaw's articles about marriage ceremonies, changing your name, prenuptial agreements, the legality of destination weddings, and more.